 She started by slightly reconfiguring the space, placing the fridge where the doorway used to be, then extending the counter space and working storage horizontally.
 With the vaulted ceiling, they extended the wall cabinet height adding additional storage vertically.

-The cooktop was moved off of the island and to the wall where the double ovens once sat.
+The cooktop was moved off of the kitchen island and to the wall where the double ovens once sat.
 A larger, ventilation system was installed along with a pot filler.

 The kitchen sink was centered to enhance the view to the garden and deep apron sink was selected not only to fit the farmhouse style but also to accommodate the emptying of large pots of water used in canning.

-To make working at the island as comfortable as possible, a selection of cable and rail lighting was added.
+To make working at the kitchen island as comfortable as possible, a selection of cable and rail lighting was added.
 A large decorative fan was also added to help keep a comfortable room temperature and assist in circulating the air when steaming large amounts of water.

 In the end, all the “headaches” of the original kitchen were solved along with several new additions to allow the homeowner to truly enjoy her passion.